jgraichen/telegraf-ruby/README.md

 Send events to a local [Telegraf](https://github.com/influxdata/telegraf) agent or anything that can receive the InfluxDB line protocol.

-It further includes plugins for Rack, Rails and Sidekiq to collect request events.
+It further includes plugins for Rack, Rails, ActiveJob and Sidekiq to collect request events.
 See plugin usage details below.

 This gem only uses the line protocol from the `influxdb` gem and does not depend on any specific version.
 This may break in the future but does not restrict you in using a your preferred `influxdb` gem version.